 We’re now in our late 30s to early 50s – the prime of our lives.

-In the Gen eXit section, we look at the changing world of work and retirement, how Gen Xers are getting ahead financially, and how we are finding new ways to break out of the Baby Boomers’ Three Stage Life (learn-earn-retire).
+In The Meantime posts on the changing world of work and retirement, how Gen Xers are getting ahead financially, and how we are finding ways to move fluidly between continuous learning, creative endeavours, professional pursuits and personal growth.

-Maslow vs Gen X
+Maslow, meet Gen X

 No wonder there’s no time for personal growth.

 Go Forth and Read Stuff…

 So go explore In The Meantime.
 The posts are lightly written and not at all preachy.